jelastic-jps/mysql-cluster/addons/check-corrupts/README.md

 ![confirm corruption diagnostic](images/04-confirm-corruption-diagnostic.png)

 3\.
-In a few minutes, you’ll see the diagnostic result in the pop-up notification with a link to the ***/var/log/db_recovery.log*** with more details.
+In a few minutes, you’ll see the diagnostic result in the pop-up notification with a link to the ***/var/log/db_recovery.log*** file with more details.

 ![diagnostic results](images/05-diagnostic-result.png)